LiberTEM/LiberTEM/docs/source/install.rst

     Installing from a git clone in editable mode is the correct setup for development work and using :ref:`the latest features in the development branch <continuous>`.
-Installing from PyPI is easier and preferred for new users.
+Installing from PyPI is easier and preferred for production use and for new users.

 .. include:: _single_node.rst